BA PGDip MBACP

-Different things bring us to counselling but choosing who to work with can be hard.
-How do we know what we want based on a photo and a listing?
-I offer an initial 30 minute phone conversation to answer any questions and explore how it may feel for us to work together.
+Different things bring us to counselling but choosing who to work with can be hard especially based simply on a photo and a listing.
+I therefore offer an initial 30 minute phone conversation to answer any questions and explore how it may feel for us to work together.

 Life may have thrown you some curveballs recently, or maybe past events are surfacing and you are looking for some help to work through these.
 You may be struggling to understand yourself, both who you are and who you are in relation to others.
 Or you could be feeling anxious, depressed or simply that things just don't feel right anymore, that the joy has gone.